B-Hartley/drinkaware/GUIDE.md

 ### Using Custom Drink IDs in Service Calls

-Since version 0.3.0, you can directly use custom drink IDs in service calls:
+You can directly use custom drink IDs in service calls:

 1. When calling the `log_drink` or `delete_drink` service, select "Custom drink ID (enter manually)" from the "Select drink type" dropdown
 2. Enter your custom drink ID in the "Custom Drink ID" field